GhengisCon/IBM_coursera_MachineLearningFinal/README.md

 # IBM_coursera_MachineLearningFinal
-Final project for the mahcine learning course.
+Final project for the machine learning course.
 Part of the IBM professional data science certificate